What To Do If a Tree Falls on Your Roof

 At 3:30 a.m., amidst one of the heaviest storms Northern California has seen in a decade, the Sonoma County artist woke to a startling “ripping booming sound” as the 60′ oak tree in her front yard toppled over, smashing into her home and splitting the shingle roof wide open.

-In the morning, working in conjunction with the arborist, Atlas Tree & Landscape, Wedge Roofing’s emergency roof repair team arrived to provide an assessment of the damage for permanent repairs and to install a temporary roof covering to protect Ms. Truax’s property in the short term.
+In the morning, working with the arborist, Wedge Roofing’s emergency roof repair team arrived to assess the damage for permanent repairs and to install a temporary roof covering to protect Ms. Truax’s property in the short term.

-These veterans of many epic San Francisco Bay Area storms and previous El Nino’s, noted that the tree had struck In multiple locations encompassing approximately 60% of the house.
-The force of the tree fall caused severe structural damage to the roof, including broken roof trusses, shattered roof sheathing and damage to the interior ceiling sheetrock.
+The Wedge team, veterans of many epic San Francisco Bay Area storms, thoroughly inspected the roof, discovering the tree had struck in multiple locations encompassing approximately 60% of the house.
+The force of the tree fall caused severe structural damage to the roof, including broken roof trusses, shattered roof sheathing, and damage to the interior ceiling sheetrock.

-The emergency repair team then installed a mechanically fastened temporary roof covering secured with battens that, despite the intense rain and wind driven storm events over the following days, kept the home free of water intrusion.
+The Wedge team installed a mechanically fastened temporary roof covering secured with battens.
+Despite the intense rain and wind-driven storm events over the following days, the temporary roof cover kept the home from water intrusion.